dwyl/learn-daydream-and-nightmare/README.md

 **We've successfully created our first automated test!**

+### Commands to add

+- screenshot (and viewing screenshots)
+- click
+- go to
+- green camera bug
+- Ways to get info from the dom ie. html/css elements

 ### How to Disable a Chrome Extension when Not In Use

 + In your Chrome Browser, visit: chrome://extensions/